 Who is Eligible?

-Teacher Liaisons may be any PreK-20 educator or other professional or informal educator in the PreK-20 arena.
+Teacher Liaisons may be any formal or informal PreK-20 educator as well as other professionals within the PreK-20 arena.
 Teacher Liaisons tend to be Master Teachers who want to inspire the next generation of students to pursue and excel in the areas of science, technology, engineering and math (STEM), but membership is open to educators in all disciplines, ranging from science and math to language arts, physical education, special education or the arts.
 Applicants need only to demonstrate that they effectively integrate space education within their curriculum.

 - Complimentary registration for the Space Symposium